DeNepo/study-lenses/README.md

 This tool has a URL Parameter Interface, the student controls how they view and study their code by modifying the URL parameters when requesting a resource.
 At it's base, this is just a static server. requesting a path inside the folder you have `study`ed will send the raw content. however ...

-URL params can be used to modify the resource before it is sent. once you have `/test-content` open in your browser using `$ study`, navigate a file and add `?hello-world` to the end of the URL and refreshing.
-T can find the source code for this lens in [./src/lenses/hello-world](./src/lenses/hello-world).
+URL params can be used to modify the resource before it is sent. once you have a directory open in your browser using `$ study`, navigate to a file and add `?hello-world` to the end of the URL and refreshing.
+You can find the source code for this lens in [./src/lenses/hello-world](./src/lenses/hello-world).
 (This is a [Lens](#lens).
 There is another type of URL parameter called an [Option](#option) that will be covered in more detail later.)

-To see lenses in action, open the `/test-content` directory as indicated in **Getting Started** and try pasting in these url extensions and refreshing:
+To see lenses in action, open the `/test-content` (`$ npm run test-content`) directory as indicated in **Getting Started** and try pasting in these url extensions and refreshing:

 - `/README.md`
   - `/README.md` - no lens, the markdown source is returned as-is